aaronbauman/everylane/README.md

 ---------

 #### Who
-I, Aaron Bauman, am a Drupal developer and a person who rides a bike.
+I am a Drupal developer, and I like to ride bikes.

 #### What
 This Drupal module is designed to orchestrate a twitter bot into posting pictures of bike lanes.